 Eczema is a fairly broad term used to refer to various issues with the top skin layer.
-They include discoloration (usually red) and the appearance of crust, scales, thickened areas, ooze or blisters, and can manifest separately or in combination.
+They include discolouration (usually red) and the appearance of crust, scales, thickened areas, ooze or blisters, and can manifest separately or in combination.

-If you suffer from eczema, you’ll know the horrible feeling of dry, itchy skin, and unfortunately it can occur almost anywhere on the body.
+If you suffer from eczema, you’ll know the horrible feeling of dry, itchy skin, and unfortunately, it can occur almost anywhere on the body.
 While it very often develops on hands, faces, legs, or arms (particularly the elbows), it can also appear on scalps, nipples, or even eyelids.

 What you may not know is that dermatitis and eczema mean the same thing, and the most common kind is atopic eczema/dermatitis.
 It’s the result of an allergic reaction, typically to pollen, dander (usually animal fur), dust mites, or foods/drinks, but sometimes to other irritants.

-Eczema that results from physically touching an irritant is known as contact eczema, and usually shows up a few hours or days after exposure.
+Eczema that results from physically touching an irritant is known as contact eczema and usually shows up a few hours or days after exposure.